pflarue/ardop/docs/Host Interface Commands.md

 #### BUSYDET

-Selects the sensitivity of busy channel detection.
+Selects the sensitivity of, or disables, busy channel detection.

 - Mode: ANY
 - Arguments: Integer 0-9, with 0 being disabled, 1 being most sensitive, and 9 being least sensitive.